Switching to OctoPress and GitHub

 Attack Vector

 WordPress is also infamous for being the target of attackers, thus new attacks are constantly being developed (the joy of being top dog).
 This can be mitigated by putting your WordPress site on wordpress.com.
-This not only provides you with free hosting, but they do keep on top of security vulnerabilities and make sure all hosted sites are not overexposed.
+This not only provides you with free hosting, but they do keep on top of security vulnerabilities and ensure all hosted sites are not overexposed.

 So the combination of these two issues has made me look for alternatives.